ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 The customer must create and use some combination of terraform, script or program as the source of truth.
 First update the source of truth and then use the source of truth to create/update the primary service instance and the recovery service instance.
 The source must be available to the restore version and is a single point of failure.

-In the event of a customer declared disaster in the primary instance the service in the recovery region will be used (Minimal Operation) or the created (Zero Footprint).
+If a customer declared disaster in the primary instance the service in the recovery region will be used (Minimal Operation) or the created (Zero Footprint).
 Redirect your workload components to the recovered instance or optionally insert into the retry code within your application to redirect requests to the second instance (Minimal Operation).

-The repository that contains the source of truth should have point in time recovery like {{site.data.keyword.cos_short}} versioned buckets or Github repositories.
+The repository that contains the source of truth should have point-in-time recovery such as {{site.data.keyword.cos_short}} buckets with versioning, or Github repositories.

 #### Backup and restore customer provided feature
 {: #sm-backup-and-restore-feature}